 Individuals must ensure they update their online status with all valid travel documents (such as passports or national identity cards) that they hold and intend to use for travel to avoid disruption to boarding and unnecessary delays at the border.

-Q: I don’t have a surname on my passport (just one legal name) …since online forms require a surname as a compulsory field what should I put in that field so my ETA can be processed automatically?
+Q: I do not have a surname on my passport (just one legal name) …since online forms require a surname as a compulsory field what should I put in that field so my ETA can be processed automatically?

 A: The ETA application process has been designed with worldwide naming conventions in mind and recognises that some people will not always have a legal given name and surname.